 Treatment with lisocabtagene maraleucel demonstrated durable responses in patients with relapsed/refractory large B-cell lymphomas.

-Treatment with lisocabtagene maraleucel (liso-cel; Breyanzi) demonstrated durable responses in patients with relapsed/ refractory large B-cell lymphomas (LBCLs), according to findings from the 2-year follow-up analysis of the phase 1 TRANSCEND NHL 001 study (NCT02631044) that were presented during the 2021 ASH Annual Meeting and Exposition.
+Treatment with lisocabtagene maraleucel (liso-cel; Breyanzi) demonstrated durable responses in patients with relapsed/ refractory large B-cell lymphomas, according to findings from the 2-year follow-up analysis of the phase 1 TRANSCEND NHL 001 study (NCT02631044) that were presented during the 2021 American Society of Hematology Annual Meeting & Exposition.

-“Liso-cel was associated with low incidence of CRS and neurologic events and few AEs occurred after the 90-day treatment-emergent period.
-No new safety signals were reported during long-term follow-up,” according to Jeremy Abramson, MD, director of the Jon and Jo Ann Hagler Center for Lymphoma at Massachusetts General Hospital and associate professor of medicine at Harvard Medical School, during a presentation on the findings
+“Liso-cel was associated with low incidence of cytokine release syndrome [CRS] and neurologic events, and few adverse effects [AEs] occurred after the 90-day treatmentemergent period.
+No new safety signals were reported during long-term follow-up,” said Jeremy Abramson, MD, director of the Jon and Jo Ann Hagler Center for Lymphoma at Massachusetts General Hospital and associate professor of medicine at Harvard Medical School in Boston, Massachusetts, during a presentation on the findings.

 A previous analysis of the TRANSCEND trial indicated that liso-cel yielded a high overall response rate (ORR) of 73%, including a complete response (CR) rate of 53%.
-The CAR T-cell therapy was found to have a low incidence of severe cytokine release syndrome (CRS) and neurologic adverse effects (AEs).
+The chimeric antigen receptor (CAR) T-cell therapy was found to be associated with a low incidence of severe CRS and neurologic AEs.